JingweiSong/NRSfM_uncertainty/Readme.md

 The provided code is for the review of the paper 'A closed-form uncertainty propagation in non-rigid structure from motion'.
-It will be publicly available after the acceptance.